the-scouts/incognita/README.md

     * Scout Census Data/
         * _Census Extract Files_

-## Notes
-I suspect that this will generalise beyond the specific application to Scouts, but I have not done so.
-I anticipate to progress to this point, but unfortunately the code will only work out of the box with data structured as an extract of the Scout Census.

-The documentation and commenting are imperfect and being improved, and can be found here:

-I would welcome any support, comments or guidance on my code.

 ## Branches
 The heroku branch is specifically for the heroku application: http://scout-mapping.herokuapp.com.
 It contains a cut down requirements file to ensure that it loads into heroku correctly.